 Chichen Itza from Cancun

-Cancun isn’t normally my kind of place, but it’s cheap to get to and it’s a great hop off point onwards to Belize.
+UPDATE NOVEMBER 2020: Cancun isn’t normally my kind of place, but it’s cheap to get to and it’s a great hop-off point onwards to Belize.
 Not only that but it’s also the closest airport to one of the new 7 wonders of the world, Chichen Itza!
 As soon as I knew I’d be in Mexico I was super keen to check it out so Cancun was promptly added to my schedule.
-Getting to Chichen Itza from Cancun is very doable, it’s about 2 hours or so away so you can either book a tour day trip or take local transport.
+Getting to Chichen Itza from Cancun is very doable, it’s about 2 hours or so away so you can either book a return day trip from Cancun (that’s what I did, and I used these guy to book the trip) or you can take local transport.

 Where is Chichen Itza from Cancun?